2023-11-20 08:00:00

 Arizona, Delaware, Florida, Hawaii, Indiana, Michigan, Mississippi, Montana, North Carolina, Ohio, South Carolina, South Dakota, Texas, West Virginia, Wisconsin, Wyoming

-For high school-aged swimmers in the United States, this time of the year brings a lot of fast swimming and athletes could take advantage of massive time drops at their winter championship meet.
-As a high school athlete in a state where NIL is permitted, you could start thinking about different brands that you use or are interested in and then reach out to them.
-When interacting with a brand, it is important to explain what makes you different from another athlete they could partner with and why a partnership would also benefit the brand.
+For high school-aged swimmers in the United States, this time of the year brings a lot of fast swimming and athletes might take advantage of massive time drops at their winter championship meet.
+As a high school athlete in a state where NIL is permitted, you might start thinking regarding different brands that you use or are interested in and then reach out to them.
+When interacting with a brand, it is important to explain what makes you different from another athlete they might partner with and why a partnership would also benefit the brand.
 Athletes that are attending the U.S. Open or Winter Junior Championships should explain to brands the magnitude of attending a meet of that caliber.

 In looking at SwimSwam’s Top 20 NCAA Swimming Recruits in the boys’ and girls’ classes of 2024, only 11 of the female athletes reside in states that allow high school athletes to enter into NIL deals.
 Notably, Olympian Katie Grimes lives in Nevada which became the 28th state to allow for NIL at the high school level in April 2023.